axibase/atsd/api/data/messages/delete.md

 Convert the desired TTL to seconds, for example `14 days` is `14 * 24 * 3600 = 1209600`.

-Log in to the ATSD server and execute the following administrative commands in HBase shell one by one to modify the TTL attribute.
+Log in to the ATSD server.

+Modify the `TTL` attribute of the `atsd_message` table in HBase by executing the below commands.

 > The procedure is different in distributed installations.